 Employees availing themselves of this option will retain leave entitlements accrued prior to converting to 48/52 employment and would then accrue benefits at the 48/52 rate from the date of effect of the change.

 The term of the 48/52 scheme will be subject to negotiation between the employer and employee.
-Variation to the agreed term may be initiated by either party subject to three (3) months' notice.
-However, in exceptional circumstances e.g. demonstrated financial hardship and with the agreement of the employer an employee may be allowed to return to normal employment arrangements by giving four (4) weeks' notice in writing and this arrangement would cease.
+Variation to the agreed term may be initiated by either party subject to three (3) months' not’ce.
+However, in exceptional circumstances e.g. demonstrated financial hardship and with the agreement of the employer an employee may be allowed to return to normal employment arrangements by giving four (4) weeks' not’ce in writing and this arrangement would cease.
 The employee is required to utilise any unused annual leave accrued under the 48/52 arrangements before reverting back to normal annual leave accrual.

-Where the employee's employment terminates, deductions made for the Purchased Leave not yet taken will be repaid.
+Where the employee's em’loyment terminates, deductions made for the Purchased Leave not yet taken will be repaid.

 Long Service Leave

-Long Service Leave entitlements shall be in accordance with the NSW Long Service Leave Act 1955, or any legislation that replaces that Act.
+Long Service Leave entitlements will be in accordance with the NSW Long Service Leave Act 1955, or any legislation that replaces that Act.

 Long Service Leave may be taken in multiple instances of not less than one (1) week, by agreement.

 Public Holidays

-Employees shall be entitled to public holidays in accordance with the Act.
+19.1Employees will be entitled to public holidays in accordance with the Act.

-The following days are the observed public holidays under the NES:
+19.2 Public Holidays observed by employees working in NSW are New Year's Day, New Year Holiday, Australia Day, Good Friday, Day following Good Friday, Easter, Easter Monday, Anzac Day, Queen's Birthday, Labour Day, Christmas Day and Boxing Day.

-New Year's Day, Australia Day, Good Friday, Easter Monday, Anzac Day, Queen's Birthday, Christmas Day and Boxing Day, and
+Public Holidays are observed by employees working in the ACT are New Year's Day, Australia Day, Canberra Day, Good Friday, Easter Saturday, Easter Sunday, Easter Monday, Anzac Day, Reconciliation Day, Queen's Birthday, Labour Day, Christmas Day and Boxing Day.

-any other day, or part-day, declared or prescribed by or under a law of the State to be observed generally within the State, or a region of the State, as a public holiday, other than a day or part-day, or a kind of day or part-day, that is excluded by the regulations from counting as a public holiday.
+’19.3 dition to holidays listed at 21.2 any other day, or part-day, declared or prescribed by or under a law of the State or territory to be observed generally within the State or territory, or a region of the State or territory, as a public holiday, other than a day or part-day, or a kind of day or part-day, that is excluded by the regulations from counting as a public holiday.

-Employees other than casual employees, who would otherwise have worked on a public holiday, will be entitled to the public holiday without loss of pay.
+19.4Full-time and part-time employees (not including casual employees), who would otherwise have worked on a public holiday or the public holiday falls on a rostered day off, will be entitled to the public holiday without loss of pay.

-An employee is not entitled to payment when absent on a public holiday if the employee is a casual employee who is not rostered on for the public holiday, or is a part-time employee whose part-time hours do not include the day of the week on which the public holiday occurs.
+19.5An employee is not entitled to payment when absent on a public holiday if the employee is a casual employee who is not rostered on for the public holiday.

-The practice may, on agreement with employees, roster employees to work on a public holiday if required.
+19.6 The practice may, on agreement with employees, roster employees to work on a public holiday if required.

-An employee required to work on a public holiday will be paid double time and one half for all hours worked.
+19.7 A part time or full time employee required to work on a public holiday will be paid 250% for all hours worked.

+19.8 A casual employee required to work on a public holiday will be paid 275% for all hours worked

 Annual Close Down

-When the Company temporarily closes a practice, an employee may be directed to take paid annual leave during part or all of this period provided such direction is reasonable.
+22.1When the Company temporarily closes a practice, an employee may be directed to take paid annual leave during part or all of this period provided such direction is reasonable.

-The Company will provide as much notice as practical, but not less than four (4) weeks' notice of each close down period.
+22.2 The Company will provide as much notice as practical, but not less than four (4) weeks' notice of each close down period.